tigerabrodi/aws-notes/README.md

 - **Pre-configured AMIs**: AWS provides pre-configured AMIs such as those with Amazon Linux, Windows Server, Ubuntu, etc.
 - **Custom AMIs**: You can also create your own AMI from an existing instance.
 This is useful for creating multiple instances that are configured the same way.

+# VPC

+A virtual network in the context of AWS (Amazon Web Services) and specifically AWS Virtual Private Cloud (VPC) is a logically isolated section of the AWS Cloud.
+It's virtual because it's not a physical network, but it's designed to provide the same features and functionality as a traditional network.

+## Characteristics of a Virtual Network in AWS VPC

+1. **Logical Isolation**: It's separated from other virtual networks in the AWS Cloud.
+This isolation ensures that resources within each VPC are secure and cannot be accessed by resources in other VPCs unless explicitly allowed.

+2. **Customizable IP Address Range**: You can select your own IP address range for the VPC, adhering to the IP protocol standards.
+This range is used to assign IP addresses to instances (virtual servers) within the VPC.

+3. **Subnets**: Within a VPC, you can create subnets, which are segments of the VPC’s IP address range where you can place groups of isolated resources.
+Subnets can be designated as public (accessible from the internet) or private (not accessible from the internet).

+4. **Control Over Routing**: You can create route tables to determine where network traffic from your subnets should be directed, such as to the internet, to other subnets, or to other VPCs.

+5. **Internet Connectivity**: Although VPCs are isolated from the internet by default, you can enable access to/from the internet by attaching an internet gateway and configuring routing rules.

+6. **Security Controls**: You can use security groups and network access control lists (ACLs) to control inbound and outbound traffic at the instance and subnet level, respectively.

+7. **Connection to On-Premises Networks**: You can connect a VPC to your own networks over the internet using VPN (Virtual Private Network) connections or through AWS Direct Connect for a more secure and consistent network experience.

+8. **AWS Resource Hosting**: Within a VPC, you can launch AWS resources such as Amazon EC2 instances (virtual servers), databases, and more.

+## Functionality

+- The virtual network functions like a traditional network in many ways but with the benefits of AWS’s scalable infrastructure.
+- It allows you to use AWS services in a network that you define and control, including the selection of IP address ranges, creation of subnets, and configuration of route tables and network gateways.